De-Slaug/cse15l-lab-reports/LabReportFour.md

   * ## Step One (Log into ieng6)
     * ![Image](SSH.PNG)
     * Key Strokes: `ssh nmoranbautista@ieng6.ucsd.edu` <`enter`>
-    * Summary: This was just using an `SSH` to log into my ieng6 account.
+    * Summary: This was just using an `SSH` command to log into my ieng6 account.
   * ## Step Two (Clone your fork of the repository from your Github account (using the SSH URL))
     * ![Image](cloning.PNG)
     * Key Strokes: `git clone ` <`ctrl + v`> <`enter`>